andrewtavis/wikirepo/README.md

 - Climate statistics could be added to [data/climate](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/climate)
     - This would allow for easy modeling of global warming and its effects
-    - Planning would be needed for whether lower `time_lvl` intervals would be necessary, or just include daily averages
+    - Planning would be needed for whether lower intervals would be necessary, or just include daily averages
 - Those for electoral [polling](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/electoral_polls) and [results](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/electoral_results) for locations
     - This would allow direct access to all needed election information in a single function call
 - A property that links political parties and their regions in [data/political](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/political)